What are some major issues to be aware of when reporting stock sales on my tax return? Why have these issues arisen?

 IRS Form 8949 And Schedule D: Cost-Basis Confusion

-Form 8949 is where you list the details of each stock sale, using the information on Form 1099-B, while Schedule D now simply aggregates the column totals from this form to report your overall long-term and short-term capital gains and losses.
+Form 8949 is where you list the details of each stock sale, using the information on Form 1099-B. Schedule D aggregates the column totals from Form 8949 to report your overall long-term and short-term capital gains and losses.
 However, the cost-basis information sent to the IRS in Box 1e of Form 1099-B may be too low, or the box may be blank.
 Depending on your situation, this may be the case for any of several reasons:

 - The rules for cost-basis reporting are mandatory only for stock acquired in 2011 and later, so the basis of stock acquired earlier may not be reported.

 - Starting in 2011, brokers had the flexibility to include the compensation part of the basis in their reporting to the IRS.
 However, the rules changed.
-The final IRS regulations (pages 29–30) and the 1099-B instructions (page 9) do not allow brokers to report the compensation portion at all for stock grants made on or after January 1, 2014.
+The final IRS regulations (pages 29–30) and the 1099-B instructions (page 10, under "Initial Basis") do not allow brokers to report the compensation portion at all for stock grants made on or after January 1, 2014.

 - No basis is reported for restricted stock and RSUs, as they are not acquired for cash and are considered noncovered securities.